Coronavirus (COVID-19) Update Center

 For more information about the COVID-19 vaccine and its availability in your area, contact your physician’s office or local pharmacy.
 Additional COVID-19 topics and how the pandemic could affect you and your family can be found at https://www.cdc.gov/COVID19.

-Once you have determined that you need to be tested.
-Click on link below to access health departments links in all 50 states, 8 US territories and freely associated states, and the District of Columbia.
+If you believe you need to be tested for COVID-19, click on the link below to access testing information at health department links in all 50 states, 8 US territories and freely associated states, and the District of Columbia.

 You and your families are our top priority.
 New Directions' emotional support line is available 24/7 to assist you during this time of stress and uncertainty.
 Call 833-848-1764 to speak to a licensed therapist.
 Looking for additional important resources and helpful information?
 Click on link below to access tips for coping with the COVID-19 outbreak and more.